cba85/mondialrelay-webservice-app-nusoap/README.md

 Create shipping, get barcodes of a shipping and track a shipping using Mondial Relay webservice.

-For more informations about this web application, visit [http://webservice.mondialrelay-woocommerce.com](http://webservice.mondialrelay-woocommerce.com) (in french).
+For more informations, visit [webservice.mondialrelay-woocommerce.com](http://webservice.mondialrelay-woocommerce.com) (in french).

 ![Mondial Relay Webservice](assets/img/screenshot.jpg)